 - Imperial College attendance certificate (T&Cs apply)

-- Also available as a live online evening class
+- Also available as an online evening class

 The aim of this course is to give you new ways of listening to opera, whether you are getting to know the form for the first time or you already familiar with it and are looking for something unusual.

 Together we will explore a wide variety of operas and their social and cultural contexts, ranging from the eighteenth century to the present day, catering to all tastes.
 If you are new to the genre will get to hear some of the most famous works in the form.
 If you are more familiar with opera you will gain fresh perspectives on the works you already know, and will have the opportunity to discover some less well-known works as well.